vcruvinelr/goat-website/_docs/Isochrone (UK).md

 #### Description of the feature
 Isochrones are isolines connecting all points that can be reached from a specific starting point within a certain time interval.
 GOAT allows the calculation of isochrones that take factors such as speed, infrastructure network, and traveling time into account.
 This can be adjusted automatically by choosing between the following modes: walking (standard or elderly), cycling (standard or pedelec), and wheelchair.
-Isochrones can be used as an indicator of accessibility in a specific location.
+Isochrones can be used as an indicator of accessibility in one specific location.

 #### Possible use cases
 Isochrones can be used to answer different planning questions, some examples can be:
 - How many supermarkets can be reached from a certain point in 10 minutes walking?
 - How many people can access a public transport station within 5 minutes cycling?
-- Compare the accessibility by foot and by a wheelchair
+- Compare the accessibility by foot and by a wheelchair?

 #### Step-by-step tutorials for exemplary planning tasks